taigrr/bubbleterm/README.md

 ## 📋 Usage Examples

-This library provides three main ways to use the terminal emulator:
+This library provides three ways to use the terminal emulator:

 ### 1. Bubbletea Integration (`cmd/bubbleterm`)